Purpose-built for sleep and circadian science

 Exports are available via time-limited download links and do not persist indefinitely.
 Every export is recorded in a full audit log for GDPR accountability.

-Built for specialist sleep research
+Built for specialist research

 Shift Work Research